 Progressive Retinal Atrophy

 Progressive Retinal Atrophy, also known as retinal pigment epithelial dystrophy (RPED), is part of a group of genetic degenerative eye diseases that affect the retina.
 Although it is more common in dogs it is also found in cats especially Persians, Abyssinian, some shorthairs and Siamese cats. [h]Causes[/h] The disease causes vision impairment, which eventually leads to blindness.
 Progressive Retinal Atrophy appears in both male and female cats and is either a dominant or recessive trait (autosomal trait).
 This disease is similar in nature to Retina Pigmentosa in humans.
-In Abyssinian cats there are two forms of the disease, if it present at birth or shortly thereafter it is a genetic autosomal dominant gene.
+In Abyssinian cats there are two forms of the disease, if it is present at birth or shortly thereafter it is a genetic autosomal dominant gene.
 If it occurs in middle age it is genetic autosomal recessive gene. [...]

 Progressive Retinal Atrophy

 Progressive Retinal Atrophy or PRA is the leading cause of blindness in adult dogs of almost every breed and size.
 It is a genetic condition from which there is no cure either through surgical procedures or drug therapies.
 As with any type of genetic disease the only true way to suppress the condition is to immediately spay or neuter any dog, mixed or purebred, that exhibits any sign of PRA.
-It is linked to a recessive gene that means that both the male and female must have the condition for the puppies to display PRA, but they can pass the genetic component on to their offspring, which then may breed with another recessive dog, resulting in a litter with PRA.
+It is linked to a recessive gene that means that both the male and female must have the condition for the puppies to display PRA, but they can pass the genetic component onto their offspring, which then may breed with another recessive dog, resulting in a litter with PRA.
 There are some deviations to this rule as in Bullmastiffs and Old English Mastiffs the condition is a dominant gene and in breeds such as Samoyeds and Siberian Huskies the gene is sex-linked and is only found in males. [...]

 - Articles